How a session is defined in Analytics

-By default, a session lasts 30 minutes, but you can adjust this length so a session lasts a few seconds or several hours.
+By default, a session lasts until there's 30 minutes of inactivity, but you can adjust this length so a session lasts a few seconds or several hours.
 A session can be as short as a few seconds or as long as several hours.
-But by default, session last 30 minutes.

 When a user, say Bob, arrives on your site, Analytics starts counting from that moment.
 If 30 minutes pass without any kind of interaction from Bob, the session ends.
 However, every time Bob interacts with an element (like an event, social interaction, or opens a new page), Google Analytics resets the expiration time by adding on an additional 30 minutes from the time of that interaction.